Beginners Guide for ACX NarratorsJuly 24, 2019

 - M-Audio AIR 192|4

 You’re probably going to be doing your own editing to start and you’ll want to listen to yourself.
 The better the headphones, the more you’ll catch.
+This is one of those places where you’re going to hear any issues with your sound.
+Don’t skimp if you can.

 - Sennheiser HD 280Pro